 High-End Camera Drones

-These are the drones you’re going to see taking those beautiful overhead shots in high-end video, and will likely give you the best experience when wearing a compatible VR headset.
+These are the VR drones you’re going to see taking those beautiful overhead shots in high-end video, and will likely give you the best experience when wearing a compatible VR headset.
 There are a number of options available here, but they are going to cost quite a bit more due to the higher-end hardware since they are less likely to crash and more geared towards video.

 The Aibao AR drone is touted as being the first drone made to play games in augmented reality.
 The drone works with iOS devices, and can use a dedicated app to project images into the real world.
 You can use specialized VR headsets to play these games in a much more immersive manner, and can use the first person point of view in combination with augmented objects.
 These include things like flying through special checkpoints, collecting coins, or shooting down other virtual vehicles.

 While this drone isn’t going to get the highest quality video of all time, it still records very decent content at full HD resolution.
 While there isn’t a dedicated screen on the controller, you can use an iPhone or iPad as a screen, which gives the potential to have an absolutely huge view-port.